corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-contract-constraints.md

 ## Troubleshooting

-If the node cannot resolve an attachment constraint it will throw a `MissingContractAttachments` exception is thrown.
-There are three common sources of`MissingContractAttachments` exceptions:
+If the node cannot resolve an attachment constraint it will throw a `MissingContractAttachments` exception.
+There are three common sources of `MissingContractAttachments` exceptions:

 ### Not setting CorDapp packages in tests